omonimus1/blog-jade-rubick/content/posts/2021-11-22--using-a-dslr-for-video-conferencing/index.md

 * [List of camera you can use](https://www.elgato.com/en/cam-link/camera-check) with Elgato Camlink
 * This is another [list of cameras with clean video from Atmos](https://www.atomos.com/compatible-cameras)

-I use the lens that came with the Sony, which has a 3.5-5.6/16-50 lens.
-It works fine for my purposes.
-If I were wanting to upgrade my lens, I’d follow [Jason Yee’s advice](https://docs.google.com/document/d/1PjocFpojp771gmmn22JcApPj-Sc_RqAKWvpXTIhz-aU/edit).
+I started out using the lens that came with my Sony, which has a 16-50mm, f/3.5-5.6 lens.
+It worked fine, but in retrospect I should have upgraded it much sooner.
+You can see what a difference it made if you look later in this article.

 ## You’ll need a dummy battery